defenseunicorns/compliance-auditor/docs/reference/testing.md

 pods.[metadata.namespace=grafana].spec.containers.[name=istio-proxy]
 ```

-Will start at the pods key, then since the next item is a [*] it assumes pods is a list, and will iterate over each item in the list to find where the key metadata.namespace is equal to grafana  It will then find the item where the key spec.containers is a list, and iterate over each item in the list to find where the key name is equal to istio-proxy
+Will start at the pods key, then since the next item is a [*=*] it assumes pods is a list, and will iterate over each item in the list to find where the key `metadata.namespace` is equal to `grafana`.
+It will then find the `containers` list item in `spec`, and iterate over each item in the list to find where the key `name` is equal to `istio-proxy`.

 Multiple filters can be added for a list, for example the above example could be modified to filter both by namespace and pod name: